jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/020-single-string.md

 And everyone knows how to do this.
 We don't have to be trained.
-We just know on some level how to make music with a vibrating string.
+We all know on some level how to make music with a vibrating string.